4d/4d-for-ios/docs/ProjectEditor-DataPanel.md

 You can also define whether or not you want to **Regenerate data systematically** at each build.

 When the **Do not regenerate data at each build** option is checked, you can save a considerable amount of time building your app.
-You can always generate your data manually by clicking on the **Regenerate button**.
+You can always generate your data manually by clicking on the **Regenerate Now button**.

 ## Properties panel